mwvgroup/Pitt-Google-Broker/docs/source/working-notes/troyraen/stream-looper/batch-stream-looper.md

 # gcloud compute ssh $vmname
 ```

-### Set a startup script to run consumer simulator indefinitely
+### Set a startup script to run consumer simulator indefinitely<a name="set-a-startup-script-to-run-consumer-simulator-indefinitely"></a>

 Python script to trigger at startup.
 Save the following code to a root-executable file
 at /home/consumer_sim/run-looper-indefinitely.py: